wright96d/supconvert/README.md

 | `-q`, `--quiet` | Suppress all output except the progress bar and warnings |
 | `-s`, `--silent` | Suppress all output except warnings |

-Due to the coarseness of the 16-235 limited range, multiple targets can round to the same displayed percentage. `--exact` makes those distinctions visible.

 ## Examples

 ```bash